dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 * Understand the layout and options of capture app
 * Understand how to register a TEI
 * Understand how to fill in program stage details
-* See how to search for a TEI in capture app
+* Demonstrate how to search for a TEI in capture app
-* See how skip-logic can be used in a program
+* Demonstrate how skip-logic can be used in a program

 ### Time Requirements